com-pas/contributing/README.md

 ## Contributing

-Interested in contributing?
-Please read carefully the [Contribution to CoMPAS](https://com-pas.github.io/contributing/).
+The contributing guide is hosted in this repository and can be found here: [Contribution to CoMPAS](https://com-pas.github.io/contributing/).